Djeoromitxí language

 Djeoromitxi or Jabutí (Yabuti) is an endangered Yabutian language that is spoken by only about fifty people (though including some children) in Rondônia, Brazil, at the headwaters of the Rio Branco.

 Phonology

 There is no tonal system in Djeoromitxí and accent is not contrastive.
 Morphophonological processes are rare.
 Syllable structure follows a (C)V pattern.

 Consonants

-The table below shows the consonant phonemes of Djeoromitxí according to Ribeiro and van der Voort (2010).
+The table below shows the consonant phonemes of Djeoromitxí.